Another Word For ASSOCIATED

 link

-Verb : (intransitive, of a Web page) To contain a hyperlink to another page.
+Verb : (intransitive, Internet, of a web page) To contain a hyperlink to another page.

-Verb : (transitive, Internet) To supply (somebody) with a hyperlink; to direct by means of a link.
+Verb : (transitive, Internet) To supply (someone) with a hyperlink; to direct by means of a link.

 interconnected